refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/antd/add-list-page.md

 -   `<DeleteButton/>` is a **refine** component that is used to delete the record.

 -   `useMany` hook is used to fetch the related data of the records.
-In this example, we use `useMany` hook to fetch the `category`, `user`, `tags`, and `language` fields of the records to show them in the table.
+In this example, Inferencer use `useMany` hook to fetch the `category`, `user`, `tags`, and `language` fields of the records to show them in the table.

     We will cover in detail the handling of related data in the "[Handling Relationships](/docs/tutorial/adding-crud-pages/antd/handling-relationships)" section.